 There is a risk that the impact of a lower valuation of the Canadian dollar and the resulting decreased purchasing power will result in diminished reach and reduced impact of our marketing efforts in highly competitive international marketplaces.
-Both the impact of currency devaluation and the likelihood of it taking place are assessed as moderately likely to occur.

 Mitigation activities: We employ a balanced portfolio approach where investments are spread across a diversified set of leisure and business markets to balance risk and maximize return.
+In addition, we make concerted efforts with vendors to transact in Canadian dollars whenever possible.